ikigai-kevin-k/studio-sdp-mirror/docs/deployment/overview.md

 # Deployment Overview

-This guide covers deployment options for the Studio SDP Roulette System.
+This guide covers deployment options for the Studio SDP System.

 ## Deployment Options